 - Eliminate fast food, ready-to-eat meals, and other highly-processed products because they are full of sodium and saturated fat;

-- Consume nuts and dried fruits instead of regular snacks;
+- Consume nuts and dried fruits instead of regular snacks (here is a list of the best keto snacks you should include in your diet)

 - Don’t add too much salt when you cook your food;